SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/kick.md

    |------------|------------|
-   user_id | User ID of the user who got timed out/banned username | Username of the user who got timed out/banned {:class='table table-secondary table-hover'}
+   user_id | User ID of the user who got timed out/banned username | Username of the user who got timed out/banned banned_by_id | User ID of the user who banned the viewer banned_by_username | Username of the user who banned the viewer {:class='table table-secondary table-hover'}

    </div>